 5Toss in the croutons, stirring around the pan to combine.
 Cook for 5 minutes.

-7Bake the stuffing, uncovered, for 40 minutes, or until the middle sets and the top turns golden brown and crisp.
+7Spread the stuffing in the buttered baking dish, and bake uncovered for 40 minutes, or until the middle sets and the top turns golden brown and crisp.
 Rotate the stuffing halfway through baking.

 8Let stand on the counter for 5 to 10 minutes before serving.